 20. Janelle Hooper from Home With the Hoopers

-We bought our RV originally for the the purpose of enjoyment- taking it out on weekend for family trips, etc. RV living full time never crossed our minds, or mine, I should say until about a year into our ownership.
+We bought our RV originally for the purpose of enjoyment- taking it out on weekends for family trips, etc. RV living full-time never crossed our minds, or mine, I should say until about a year into our ownership.

 It has really drawn our family closer together and I hope we are instilling some good values and memories in them.
 We still pack up and go on trips on the weekends and are just enjoying life!
 Our only regret is not doing it sooner!“